Features / Help

 • Toggle case (Ctrl + Alt + G): also called Reverse case, each letter converted to its opposite case.

-Convert
+Convert menu

-The commands from the Convert menu are applied to the whole content of the editor or only to the selected text.
+The remaining commands from the Convert menu are applied to the whole content of the editor or only to the selected text.

 • URL (URI)